Willy van der Kuijlen: Early career

 Van der Kuijlen started out with a semi-professional contract; signing a contract with PSV Eindhoven meant that he could also work at Philips.
 On weekdays, he would work as a warehouse worker.
 Van der Kuijlen debuted in a friendly match on 7 August 1964 against SVV, scoring five goals in a 6–1 victory.
 His Eredivisie debut was on 23 August 1964 in a match against Fortuna ’54.
 Van der Kuijlen scored the only goal in a 2–1 loss.
 In the second league match, he managed to score three goals in PSV's 3–1 victory over SC Enschede.
 In his first season at PSV (as the youngest player in the league), the team finished second in the league and Van der Kuijlen also finished second in the Eredivisie top scorer ranking with twenty goals.
 In the 1965–66 season, Van der Kuijlen, who just turned 20, became league topscorer with 23 goals.
 In the final league round, PSV managed to beat FC Twente 7–1 in Enschede; Van der Kuijlen scored four times in that match.

 In the following years, Van der Kuijlen faced a few struggles in his career.
 His Philips job and a call up for the military draft proved difficult to combine with his football.
-In both the 1966–67 and the 1967–68 season, Van der Kuijlen still produced 21 league goals but a lack of chemistry between him and PSV coach Milan Nikolić (football manager) also made his performances suffer.
+In both the 1966–67 and the 1967–68 season, Van der Kuijlen still produced 21 league goals but a lack of chemistry between him and PSV coach Milan Nikolić also made his performances suffer.
 In 1968, PSV was struggling in the league and battling relegation.
 As a result, Nikolić was sacked and in the wake of his departure, Van der Kuijlen immediately scored four goals in a 5–1 victory against DWS.
 After a few important wins, PSV ended 14th in the Eredivisie.
 In the 1968–69 season PSV appointed Kurt Linder as the new coach.
 But once again, Van der Kuijlen did not get along with his coach, having trouble with Linder's harsh coaching style.
 This situation almost led to a transfer by Van der Kuijlen to Helmond Sport, his hometown side.
 They could not afford his transfer fee though, and Van der Kuijlen ultimately signed a new contract with PSV.

 In both the 1968–69 and the 1969–70 season, PSV reached (but lost) the cup final.
 In the latter season, Van der Kuijlen became the Eredivisie top scorer for the second time with 26 goals.
 The following two seasons were less successful for Van der Kuijlen, with 14 goals in the 1970–71 season, and 6 goals in the 1971–72 season.
 Linder's departure in 1972 changed his situation at the club.
 PSV's new coach was Kees Rijvers, who would connect very well with Van der Kuijlen in the coming years.